cmput402/cmput402.github.io/content/group/testing-in-production.md

 | Team Participation: All team members contribute meaningfully to the video\***Note**: A team member’s sole contribution to G3 can NOT be solely performing **optional** video editing.
 All members must contribute to the work of G3 itself. | 2 |
 | Creativity and Engagement (Optional): The team presents the material in an engaging or innovative way | 1 (bonus) |

+## README
+In your repository, please include technical documentation of how to launch containers, update containers after a build, and revert containers.
+Documentation should be organized according to the repository structure.
+All required commands must be easy to find and clearly explained.

 # Report for Parts 1 & 2

-Create a report as a single PDF file that describes your design and experiments (figures, screenshots, etc, do not count toward the page limit).

 The following describes the required details of the report: